 The Notre Dame women's golf team is spending eight days (Aug.
 9-17) enjoying the sights and sounds of Ireland.

-Kyle Lynne Demeter is in the midst of her 10th season as the assistant women's golf coach at the University of Notre Dame in 2014-15.
-Since teaming up with current head coach Susan Holt prior to the 2006-07 season, Demeter has helped the Fighting Irish post the top-seven scoring averages in program history while also leading Notre Dame to seven consecutive NCAA regional appearances and the NCAA Championships for the first time in program history in 2010-11.
+Kyle Lynne Demeter is in her 11th season as the assistant women's golf coach at the University of Notre Dame in 2015-16.
+Since teaming up with current head coach Susan Holt prior to the 2006-07 season, Demeter has helped the Fighting Irish post the top nine scoring averages in program history while also leading Notre Dame to eight consecutive NCAA regional appearances and the NCAA Championships for the first time in program history in 2010-11.

-In fact, if you take into account her first year as an assistant coach (2005-06), Demeter has been a part of the top-nine scoring averages in the Notre Dame record books (helping to lower the school record for single-season team stroke average by 10 shots since her arrival a decade ago) and mentored 26 all-conference selections, including a pair of honorable mention All-Americans during her tenure under the Golden Dome.
+In fact, if you take into account her first year as an assistant coach (2005-06), Demeter has been a part of the top 10 scoring averages in the Notre Dame record books (helping to lower the school record for single-season team stroke average by 10 shots since her arrival a decade ago) and mentored 28 all-conference selections, including a pair of honorable mention All-Americans during her tenure under the Golden Dome.

-That tradition of success has continued in 2014-15, as the Fighting Irish are on pace for the best single-season stroke average in program history (296.44, as of April 21), more than two full strokes better than the current school record (298.70 in 2012-13).
-Notre Dame also has placed in the top 10 in all nine tournaments it has played this season, including four top-five finishes (three in a row midway through the year, a first for the program since the fall of 2008) and the title at Michigan State's Mary Fossum Invitational.
+That tradition of success continued in 2014-15, as the Fighting Irish compiled the best single-season stroke average in program history (296.60), more than two full strokes better than the previous school record (298.70 in 2012-13).
+Notre Dame also placed in the top 10 in all 10 tournaments it has played, including four top-five finishes (three in a row midway through the year, a first for the program since the fall of 2008) and the title at Michigan State's Mary Fossum Invitational.

 In addition, Demeter remains the driving force behind the annual Notre Dame Clover Cup tournament, which was held for the fourth year in March 2015 and is rapidly emerging as one of the top new tournaments on the college golf scene.
 Played at the Longbow Golf Club in Mesa, Arizona, with the considerable support of the Longbow community as well as Visit Mesa (the local convention and visitor's bureau), Demeter remains one of the tournament's annual organizers and coordinates the majority of tournament operations.